JetBrains-Research/viktor/README.md

 ./gradlew jar
 ```

-Note: don't use `./gradlew assemble`, since it includes signing the artifacts
+Note: don't use `./gradlew assemble`, since it includes the signing of the artifacts
 and will fail if the correct credentials are not provided.

 [boost.simd]: https://github.com/JetBrains-Research/boost.simd